 DO document the process to an appropriate degree of detail.

 DO make sure that documentation is easy to understand.
-The inclusion of diagrams, examples, or other visual materials will help with this.
+The inclusion of diagrams, examples or other visual materials will help with this.

 DO be sure that your standard work documentation is clearly displayed in the workplace, rather than being hidden in a binder or a computer.